 6. House Math

-Currently, Democrats hold 193 seats and Republicans hold 239 seats in the House.
-There are three vacancies.
+Currently, Democrats hold 193 seats and Republicans hold 237 seats in the House.
+There are five vacancies.

-Democrats need to flip 24 seats to take back the house.
-There are 19 Republican seats rated Toss Up or worse.
-That means that Democrats would need to win all 19 of those seats and pick off five other seats in the Lean Republican column.
+Democrats need to flip 23 seats to take back the house.
+There are 39 Republican seats rated Toss Up or worse.

 Realistically, Democrats will not win 100% of the seats in Toss Up or worse.
 In the last three midterm waves (2010, 2006 and 1994) the out party on average won 71% of seats in the Toss Up or worse column.